Elemend/Blast-Blast-Furnaces/README.md

 ![Tab](https://github.com/Elemend/Blast-Blast-Furnaces/blob/master/Pictures/2020-03-26_17.55.19.png)

 Then you need to **throw a fire charge** into the hopper **cavity**, not on the rim.
 Standard button for throwing is "q".
 Then you'll hear a "whoosh" sound which lets you know it worked.
 If you destroy the hopper you get these items back, not the fire charge though.
-**If you update to the 1.17 Version, but had the 1.16 Version installed you need to update the blast blast furnaces by throwing a fire charge into the hopper again.**

-Then you build either: bricks, nether bricks, red nether bricks, stone bricks, end stone bricks, mossy stone bricks, cracked stone bricks, chiseled stone bricks around it in any combination.
-If you're in the 1.16 Version, additionally cracked nether bricks, chiseled nether bricks, polished blackstone bricks and cracked polished blackstone bricks work as well.
+Then you build either: bricks, nether bricks, red nether bricks, stone bricks, end stone bricks, mossy stone bricks, cracked stone bricks, chiseled stone bricks, cracked nether bricks, chiseled nether bricks, polished blackstone bricks, cracked polished blackstone bricks, mud bricks, resin bricks, tuff bricks, quartz bricks, deepslate bricks, cracked deepslate bricks and prismarine bricks around it in any combination.

 ![Tab](https://github.com/Elemend/Blast-Blast-Furnaces/blob/master/Pictures/2020-03-25_21.10.15.png)
 ![Tab](https://github.com/Elemend/Blast-Blast-Furnaces/blob/master/Pictures/2020-03-25_21.10.57.png)